permguard/permguard/site/content/docs/0.1/using-the-cli/use-the-permguard-cli.md

-  config      Configure the command line settings help        Help about any command history     Show the history init        Initialize a working directory objects     Manage the object store plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state.
+  config      Configure the command line settings help        Help about any command history     Show the history init        Initialize a permguard workspace objects     Manage the object store plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state.